From: TupJane

 Date: 11-19-2005, 08:49 PM (9 of 9)

+My two best friends have CP, they are fantastic people and I envy them for the life they lead.
+Anyway, One of the guys just ask me to velcro his shirts leaving the buttons so it appears to be a normal shirt.
+I never ask him how he launders the shirts?
+My history with velcro and washing machines was not a pretty sight.
 Oh, when they are home they like to wear ponchos which I have made several for each of them.
 One is a Jeff Gordon fan so he got his Gordon ponchos, the other is a Dale Earnhardt fan so he got his number 8 poncho.
-I am a Tony Stewart fan and I have never taken the time to make me anything LOL.
+I am a Tony Stewart fan and I have never taken the time to make me anything LOL. |

 User: gm23237

-Member since: 11-03-2003
+Member since: 11-03-2003 Total posts: 145 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-16912.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-16912.html